Clay vs ZoomInfo

 • How important is it that the data you act on is verified by the same company that provides it?

 At a high level, Clay is a flexible workflow builder that connects many outside data providers, but without any proprietary data ownership.
-ZoomInfo is a unified GTM platform built on the most comprehensive B2B dataset in the industry.
+ZoomInfo is an all-in-one AI GTM Platform built on the most comprehensive B2B dataset in the industry.
 It can be accessed through the dedicated GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.

 Criteria